alfwatt/pdf2png/README.md

 ## example

-You have a logo for an application which is square with large and small variants that you want to render for iOS and Android:
+You have a logo for an application which is square, with large and small variants, that you want to render for both iOS and Android:

     $ pdf2png -i app-logo-small.pdf -o app-logo -t ios-small